damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 If you need a letter from GitLab verifying your employment/contractor status, please send the request to People Ops citing what information is needed.
 For example, monthly fee, salary, start date, title, etc. People ops will send you the letter once it is completed.

 ## Office addresses
+{: #addresses}

 - For the SF office, see our [visiting](https://about.gitlab.com/visiting/) page.
 - For the NL office, we use a postbox address listed in the "GitLab BV address" note in the Shared vault on 1Password.
 We use [addpost](www.addpost.nl) to scan our mail and send it along to a physical address upon request.
 The scans are sent via email to the email alias listed in the "GitLab Email Forwarding" google doc.

+## Regular compensation

+1. Employees of our Dutch entity (GitLab B.V.) will get their salary wired on the 25th of every month, and can see their pay slip in their personal portal on [HR Savvy's system](https://hr-savvy.nmbrs.nl/) towards the end of the month.
+1. Employees of our US entity (GitLab Inc.) have payroll processed semi-monthly through TriNet, and they can access their pay slips through the [TriNet portal](https://www.hrpassport.com).
+1. Contractors to GitLab (either entity) should send their invoices for services rendered to ap@gitlab.com
+   - For 'fixed fee' contracts, it is OK to send the invoice before the time period that it covers is over.
+For example, an invoice covering the period of March 1-31 can be sent on March 25.
+   - All invoices are internally reviewed, approved, and then payment is processed.
+   This is usually a fast process, but be aware that it can incur delays around vacations.
+   - An invoice template can be found as a Google sheet named "Invoice Template" (also listed on the [finance page](/handbook/finance/) )
+1. To process any changes, see the directions on the [people-operations page](/handbook/people-operations/sop/#processing-changes).

 ## Policies